edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 only boot into a black screen.
 I chatted to the devs on their discord and they were super friendly but they couldn't figure out my issue and I gave up.

 That left option 3.
-I wasn't happy with some of [manjaro's known issues](https://github.com/arindas/manjarno) and I wanted the option to use secure boot if I needed, which left [openSUSE Tumbleweed.](https://get.opensuse.org/tumbleweed/) As a version of openSUSE with snapshotting and fast updates, it seemed the best bet.
+I wasn't happy with some of [Manjaro's known issues](https://github.com/arindas/manjarno) and I wanted the option to use [secure boot](https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot) if I needed, which left [openSUSE Tumbleweed.](https://get.opensuse.org/tumbleweed/)
+As a version of openSUSE with
+snapshotting and fast updates, it seemed the best bet.
 I installed it with [KDE to mimic the Steam Deck's desktop](https://www.gamingonlinux.com/2022/10/kde-steam-deck-akademy-2022/) and away I went.